diertapasific/diertapasific/README.md

 ## 📌 Notable Projects
 - [ChatDP](https://github.com/diertapasific/diertapasific.github.io) – Developed a custom **AI chatbot** using a fine-tuned sentence transformer model, optimized for fast, client-side inference.
+- [Cardify](https://github.com/diertapasific/cardify) – Built an AI-powered web application using Streamlit for generating flashcards from PDF documents.
+- [Rupcara](https://github.com/diertapasific/rupcara) – Developed a deep learning-based tool to recognize Indonesian Rupiah banknotes using a fine-tuned ResNet-18 model.
 - [Frezz](https://github.com/shafamira/frezz) – Designed & trained a **CNN model** to classify fresh and unfresh fruits, with a dataset of labeled fruit images.
-- [Telecom Customer Churn Analysis](https://github.com/diertapasific/telecom-churn) – Conducted advanced **exploratory data analysis** and built **predictive models** using Python libraries such as Pandas, NumPy, and Scikit-learn.
-- [VeganFuel](https://github.com/diertapasific/VeganFuel) – Developed a **Swift-based iOS application** that provides users with a diverse selection of vegan food options, focusing on a user-friendly and visually engaging interface.

 ## 📫 Get in Touch
 - 💼 [LinkedIn](http://linkedin.com/in/dierta-pasific)